AaliyahFranklin/calculator/README.md

 A calculator built with HTML, CSS, and JavaScript.

 ## How it works
-This calculator implements the Shunting Yard algorithm invented by Edsger Dijkstra to parse and evaluate mathematical expressions.
+This calculator implements Dijkstra's Shunting Yard algorithm to parse and evaluate mathematical expressions.

 ### Features
 - Basic arithmetic operators